aoancea-dapps/tic-tac-toe/README.md

 #### Stage 2 - Single player - MetaMask Ropsten test net - not started
 Connect to the game using MetaMask on the Ropsten test net and play against the computer

-#### Stage 3 - Multi player - Ganache desktop test net - not started
+#### Stage 3 - Multi player - Ganache desktop test net - operational
 Run a test net locally and two game instances.
 In each instance pick an account from the list and start playing between the two

 ##### Installation steps
-1. run `geth --shh --datadir=.\chaindata --rpc --rpccorsdomain="*" --rpcport="8545" --minerthreads="1" --nodi
+1.1. run `geth --shh --datadir=.\chaindata --rpc --rpccorsdomain="*" --rpcport="8545" --minerthreads="1" --nodi
 scover --maxpeers=0 --unlock 0 --rpcapi="eth,net,web3,personal,miner,shh"`
-2. you can attach to that node `geth attach http://127.0.0.1:8545` and issue commands like `miner.start()` or `miner.stop()` such that when you have pending transactions they get completed(if the miner is running)
+1.2. you can attach to that node `geth attach http://127.0.0.1:8545` and issue commands like `miner.start()` or `miner.stop()` such that when you have pending transactions they get completed(if the miner is running)
+1.3 or you can simply install ganache for desktop from https://github.com/trufflesuite/ganache/releases (recommended) 1.4.
+This will start on port http://127.0.0.1:7545, application is already configured to run on it 1.5.
+Go to `Settings -> Chain` and set `GAS LIMIT` to `30000000000000` and `GAS PRICE` to `1` 2.1.
+Navigate to https://gateway.ipfs.io/ipfs/QmWeKXP5yRBeeogmr7uSaKLVwmnjoZtwycbdenwVqQt9hA/#/tic-tac-toe-stage-3 .
+Make sure you do not run it in a browser that has MetaMask installed as it will no work as intended!
+2.2.
+If IPFS does not pull it, it means that the cache on some nodes is gone and my PC is offline(which it shouldn't be).
+You can ping me on slack or run `ng serve` in the root folder.
+Then open up `http://localhost:4200/#/tic-tac-toe-stage-3`
+2.3.
+You should have two browsers open!
+This is a multiplayer game!
+3. Go to `https://remix.ethereum.org` and copy over the smart contract found in `src/contract/tic-tac-toe-stage-1/TicTacToeStage3Contract.sol`
+4. Deploy the contract
+5. Copy and paste the contract address in the `Contract address` field of the game.(in both browsers)
+6. Select your player(in each browser) and hit `Start game`.
+The game will match you with other players signed for a game(in this case the two players you signed)
+7. Play the game until somebody wins or looses(validations are not in place, so don't double click and any of that stuff)
+8. Thanks!

 #### Stage 4 - Multi player - MetaMask Ropsten test net - not started
 Connect to the game using MetaMask on the Ropsten test net and wait for an opponent to come online.
 Play it as a 1v1 accross the globe.